 In fact, it is more pertinent than ever that we continue to learn about the latest scams and hacking trends and how to protect against them.
 While an “easy button” doesn’t exist for protecting yourself, there are a handful of things you can do right now to up your personal protection against cyber attacks.

 More devices than you realize are connected to the internet.
-Your phone, router, printer, and even some refrigerators could potentially pose a threat.
+Your phone, wi fi router, printer, and even some refrigerators could potentially pose a threat.
 One of the simplest ways to avoid being hacked is to consistently update these devices.

-By staying up-to-date on the latest software and news surrounding your devices, you’ll not only avoid unwanted bugs and glitches, but you’ll also increase their security.
+By staying up-to-date on the latest software and news surrounding your devices, you’ll not only avoid unwanted bugs and glitches, but you’ll also increase their information security.
 Software and device developers often build additional security stop-gaps into new updates minimizing an attacker’s ability to exploit a vulnerability.
 If you’re always running the latest versions of software, the likelihood that one of these devices is compromised decreases.

 Freeze Your Credit

 It shouldn’t be a surprise that your credit is vulnerable, especially given recent breaches like the Equifax one that compromised 145.5 million records of sensitive customer data.
-If this breach (or other cyber attacks) is something that you’re worried about, you should have already frozen your credit.
+If this data breach (or other cyber attacks) is something that you’re worried about, you should have already frozen your credit.
 If not, it’s certainly something to consider moving forward that can prevent your credit from being stolen or affected in the future.